NicEastvillage/RLBot-Beast/README.md

 # Beast from the East
-A python bot for Rocket League using the framework RLBot
+A python bot for Rocket League using the framework [RLBot](https://github.com/RLBot/RLBot).

 ## How to run